Kazuki-tam/next-stage/_llm-rules/test-rule.md

 ---
 description:
-globs: *.spec.ts,*.test.ts
+globs: *.spec.ts, *.test.ts
 alwaysApply: false
 ---

-# Testing Guidelines and Structure
+# Testing Guidelines
+When you are testing this project, please follow these guidelines:

+## Testing Principles
+- Write unit tests for utility functions and hooks
+- Create integration tests for API routes using Hono's testing utilities
+- Implement end-to-end tests for critical user flows
+- Use mock data for testing to avoid external dependencies

 ## Directory Structure